mike-quiroga/carbonldp-website/README.md

 - `config`: Configuration files that are used when compiling the application
 - `dist`: Distribution related files
     - `site`: Compiled files.
 Ready to be served
-    - `Dockerfile`: Docker file used to create the docker image
     - `index.ejs.html`: Template to create the compiled `site/index.html` file
     - `nginx.conf`: Configuration file for the nginx server inside the docker image
 - `jspm_packages`: jspm dependencies (don't touch them)